Article Overview: Pros & Cons of Living in Miami, Florida

 Coffee is a daily affair, and the coffee culture in Miami is unlike anywhere else I’ve lived.
 It’s turned into one of my favorite things about living in Miami.

 It’s not all sunshine and rainbows in the Sunshine State.
 As such, I’d like to cover some of the cons of living in Miami.
-Similar to the perks listed above, these cons are subjective — not everyone feels the same way about living in Miami.
-Keep that in mind while you read the list.
+Similar to the perks listed above, these cons are subjective — not everyone feels the same way about living in Miami, but the list below is how I feel.

-Florida has a reputation for being one of the more affordable state in America.
-This is largely thanks to the tax benefits mentioned earlier and home prices that are less than the national average.
-As such, some folks are surprised to discover that living in Miami doesn’t come cheap.
+Florida has a reputation for being one of the more affordable states in America.
+This is largely true for two reasons: the generous tax benefits (mentioned earlier) and the relatively affordable housing market.

-Miami is considered the 10th most expensive city in the US, so factor that into your decision before moving to Miami.
-It’s the only southern city to grace the list, but there’s some key factors at play.
+Miami is considered the 10th most expensive city in the US, making it the only southern city to grace the list.
+But there’s a reason for this.

 The real estate market is the key factor that drives up the cost of living in Miami.
-The median home value is 30% more than in other parts of the state… talk about perfect segue into the next section of the downsides of moving to Miami.
+The median home value is 30% higher than in other parts of the state.
+Which brings us to the next point …

 Like most (if not all) cities in America, home ownership is a pipe dream, which has been the case for the past 10 years.
 Well, Miami is no exception.